Inspectors

 webrtc - Web Chat — slug, allowed origins, allowed IPs.

-Audio codecs are not selected here — the Asterisk ↔ TelPhi link picks them automatically from the voice agent's provider configuration.
+Audio codecs are not selected here — the Asterisk ↔ TelPhi link picks them automatically from the voice agent's provider configuration (STT-first for modular pipelines; output-native for unified realtime).
 Advanced users can pin audio.linkFormat from the source view.

 Removing an endpoint here also removes its entry-point chip from the canvas; the flow itself is unaffected.